 This post may contain affiliate links.
 Please read my disclosure policy.

-This Zucchini Noodle Soup has the comfort of Fall, yet the vegetation of late Summer.
-It is made with simple Dr. Sebi Ingredients and paired with king oyster mushrooms for heartiness and chickpeas for protein!
+This King Oyster Mushroom Soup has the comfort of Fall and Winter, yet the vegetation of late Summer.
+It is made with simple Dr. Sebi Ingredients and paired with zucchini noodles for creativity and chickpeas for protein!

 What Are Zucchini Noodles?

 Zucchini noodles are just fresh zucchini that has gone through a Spiralizer to create a spiral like design mimicking actual noodles.

 Of course you could just use regular flour noodles but with zucchini you are getting a whole food instead of a processed one (all pasta and noodles are processed foods).
 So not only is it a healthier choice, it’s much more affordable!

 What are King Oyster Mushrooms?

 You might be familiar with oyster mushrooms from my very popular fried oyster mushroom recipe.
 But there are multiple variety of oyster mushrooms and yes they can be prepared beyond just frying

 You will typically see king oyster mushrooms prepared as a vegan substitute for scallops.
 King oyster mushrooms are much larger with thicker stems and they can be found at Asians stores